Michael-Stout/Portuguese-Bank-Marketing/README.md

 **Logistic Regression**: 74.66% accuracy, stable and interpretable, but lags behind tree/kernel-based models.

 ## **Recommendation**
----

 Utilize SVM for best performance or Decision Tree for speed with minimal performance drop.

 While SVM is the champion, it’s also the slowest.
-Running the code on the larger version of the dataset was cancelled after over 12 hours of processing and would require distributed training or more computational resources to complete.
+Running the code on the larger version of the dataset was canceled after over 12 hours of processing and would require distributed training or more computational resources to complete.

 ---